Wheaton Criminal Law Information Center

 Experienced, Award-Winning Criminal Defense Attorney for Wheaton Criminal Cases

-Wheaton criminal defense lawyer, James Dimeas, has spent the past 25 years representing Wheaton residents who are facing criminal charges.
+Wheaton criminal defense lawyer, James Dimeas, has spent the past 26 years representing Wheaton residents who are facing criminal charges.
 Wheaton criminal defense attorney, James Dimeas, concentrates his legal practice in the area of criminal law.
-His 25-years of experience handling criminal cases only gives him a keen understanding of the serious implications involved with facing criminal charges.
+James Dimeas's over-26 years of experience handling criminal cases only, gives him a keen understanding of the serious implications involved with facing criminal charges.
 In today's competitive job environment, it is absolutely critical that when you apply for a job, your prospective employer never sees a criminal case in a background search.
 Whether a criminal case shows up on a background search can often be the difference between getting a job and not getting a job.

-The 25-years of experience in only handling criminal cases gives Wheaton criminal defense attorney, James Dimeas, a unique understanding of how the criminal justice system operates in DuPage County.
+The over-26 years of experience in only handling criminal cases gives Wheaton criminal defense attorney, James Dimeas, a unique understanding of how the criminal justice system operates in DuPage County.
 While all state laws are the same, the way the laws are applied and the way things get done, changes from County to County and Courthouse to Courthouse.
 Unless a criminal defense attorney is experienced in handling criminal cases in a particular County, that criminal defense attorney will not be as effective as they should be in representing a client in that particular County.
-Wheaton criminal defense lawyer, James Dimeas, has handled thousands of cases in DuPage County.
-He knows his way around the Courthouse and is well-known by the lawyers and the judges in DuPage County.
+Wheaton criminal defense lawyer, James Dimeas, has handled thousands of criminal cases in DuPage County.
+James Dimeas knows his way around the DuPage County Courthouse and is well-known by the lawyers and the judges in DuPage County.

 Enlist an Experienced and Highly Rated Criminal Lawyer for Wheaton Criminal Cases

-Wheaton criminal defense attorney, James Dimeas, is a nationally-recognized, award-winning criminal defense lawyer.
-Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
-James Dimeas has been named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers.
-James Dimeas has been named a "10 Best Attorney for Client Satisfaction" by the National Institute of Criminal Law Attorneys.
-James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney".
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-James Dimeas is an AVVO rated attorney.
-AVVO has rated James Dimeas as "Superb", the highest classification possible by any criminal defense attorney in the United States.
+Wheaton criminal defense attorney, James Dimeas, is a highly experienced, nationally-recognized, award-winning criminal defense lawyer, with over-26 years of experience handling criminal cases in Wheaton, Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019" by the American Society of Legal Advocates.
+James Dimeas was named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers.
+James Dimeas was named a "10 Best Attorney for Client Satisfaction" by the National Institute of Criminal Law Attorneys.
+James Dimeas was named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney".
+James Dimeas is a highly-rated AVVO attorney.
+AVVO rates James Dimeas as "Superb", the highest rating possible by any criminal lawyer in the United States.
 James Dimeas is also a published author, having co-written a book for lawyers that instructs them on how to effectively and successfully represent people charged with the crime of Identity Theft.

-Wheaton criminal defense attorney, James Dimeas, has an office conveniently located within a short driving distance of Wheaton and the DuPage County Courthouse.
+Wheaton criminal defense attorney, James Dimeas's office is conveniently located within a short driving distance of Wheaton and the DuPage County Courthouse.
 James Dimeas resides nearby and is active in the community.
-He is well-known and respected in the area and is regularly at the DuPage County Courthouse.
+James Dimeas is well-known and respected in the area and is regularly at the DuPage County Courthouse.